aaltonewmedia/physcomp.newmedia.dog/content/2024/joonas-juutilainen/project-continues-alt-ctrl-ouija/index.md

 }
 ```

-There are still some parts not needed (like the debug button and code for G-code delays and parsting small letters, but I did not dare to touch it any more after it stasrted working.
+There are still some parts not needed (like the debug button and code for G-code delays and parsing small letters to big ones), but I did not dare to touch it any more after I got it working.

 The G-code looks like this: